 - Flaxseed oil (or extra virgin olive oil, regular canola oil, and sunflower oil work as well)

-- Non-dairy milk (preferable soy milk, oat milk, or almond milk)
+- Non-dairy milk (preferably soy milk, oat milk, or almond milk)

 - Pure vanilla extract